cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 But in the case of loosely coupled services deployed across the cloud, there has not yet been a widely adopted solution.

-## Grail 2: No Human comes in contact with any secrets used in production
+## The Second Holy Grail: No Human comes in contact with any secrets used in production

 Providing services with software components used to be split into at least two parts: developing and operating the software.
 In that context the developer never comes into contact with any of the data of the customers, as actually running it in production is the responsibility of somebody else.
 With the change to DevOps mantra of "you write it, your run it", this has changed, as everybody within the organization may need to access the production environment in some form or other.

 But the DevOps paradigm shift should not mean that everybody can freely read the customer data, or maybe even write to it.
 And I take the customer data to include the customer credentials as well as the actual production data provided by the customers or its customers in turn.
 Customer credentials may either be used to authenticate between components internally or to external services, e.g. other cloud service providers.

-## Corollary 2.1: Expect your code to be published to GitHub any day now.
+### Corollary 2.1: Expect your code to be published to GitHub any day now.

 **Goal: The code base shall be created as such that publishing all source code publicly will neither risk the confidentiality of customer data nor threaten availability for the services rendered.**